LIGHT SPEED ENGINEERING™, LLC

 -An additional 5% gain in fuel efficiency.

-When running at sea level and 2,500 rpm, a single PLASMA CDI will yield approximately 10% gain in fuel efficiency.
+a single PLASMA CDI will yield approximately 10% gain in fuel efficiency.
 A dual PLASMA CDI system will generate approximately 15% gain in fuel efficiency when run at the same settings.
 As altitude increases, fuel burn decreases and the benefits of installing a dual ignition system become more and more significant.

 -An additional 2% gain in horsepower.